 Operating income consists of net interest income, net fee and commission income, net trading and fair value result as well as dividend income, net result from equity method investments and rental income from investment properties and other operating leases.
 The latter three listed items are not separately disclosed in the tables below.
 Operating expenses equal the position general administrative expenses.
 Operating result is the net amount of operating income and operating expenses.
-Risk provisions for loans and receivables are included in the position net impairment loss on financial assets not measured at fair value through profit and loss.
+Risk provisions for loans and receivables are included in the position net impairment loss on financial assets.
 Other result summarises the positions other operating result and gains/losses from financial assets and liabilities not measured at fair value through profit or loss.
-Cost/income ratio is calculated as operating expenses in relation to operating income.
+The cost/income ratio is calculated as operating expenses in relation to operating income.
 The return on allocated equity is defined as the net result after tax/before minorities in relation to the average allocated equity.